shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaC - CiCd](src/images/cicd-pipeline.png)

 - Use of Control VMs to do dev/hotfixing |
-- Short-circuit to production, Change management is not transparent |
+- Opaque, Short-circuit to production |
-- Necessary but obviates the review/QA processes |
-- Has become the de-facto way of working |
+- Has unfortunately become the de-facto way of working |

 +++